mathigon/textbooks/content/solids/content.md

 Let’s drag the examples of quantities related to volume and surface area to complete the diagram:

+    // COMMENT: Use Tinder component for this for now

 {.todo} INTERACTIVE: Mind map

 ---